davidgumberg/prnotes/29122/consider_eviction.md

             }
             ```
     - *Why* do we protect 4 peers from eviction?
-        - The motivation is a bit unclear: outbound peer eviction was introduced in [#11490](https://github.com/bitcoin/bitcoin/pull/11490)
+        - The motivation is a bit unclear to me: outbound peer eviction was introduced in [#11490](https://github.com/bitcoin/bitcoin/pull/11490)
         - "We protect 4 of our outbound peers (who provide some "good" headers chains, ie a chain with at least as much work as our tip at some point)
           from being subject to this logic, to prevent excessive network topology changes as a result of this algorithm, while still ensuring that we
           have a reasonable number of nodes not known to be on bogus chains.